Education: A Lifelong Practice

 Many U.S. states can be fairly lenient as to what is required in a homeschool or independent school arrangement.
 But parents of children outside of the public-school system still bear the costs of the public school system,1 and they do not receive any form of equivalent subsidy to assist with the alternative education program they have chosen.

 Education faces other problems tied to related social and economic issues, which a NewVistas community also works to address.
-U.S. schools are more segregated than they have been in decades.2
+For instance, sU.S. schools are more segregated than they have been in decades.2

 Divisions of social and economic classes make it difficult for many school systems to achieve the number of participants needed to support more individualized education plans and a healthy cross-pollination of ideas.

-Many parents are overworked and are often commuting several hours each day to support expensive isolated homes, disconnected from basic needs, and in locales failing to offer a school system that parents can put their confidence in.
+Many parents are overworked and are often commuting several hours each day to support expensive isolated homes, disconnected from basic needs, and in locales failing to offer a school system that they can put their confidence in.

 They don’t have the time to supplement their child’s education directly—let alone take the time to further their own education.